[2.5] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Q: How much does all this stuff cost?

 This will vary depending on how new your league is or if you are playing hardcore, lack of availability.
 With the lazy pally, even gearing with some of the best choices does not have to be expensive if you are a patient shopper.
-For example, my own gear shown above cost me thus:
+For example, my own gear shown above in the budget setup cost me:

 The Bringer of Rain, 5 chaos